suluknumoh/TranslateCS2/TranslateCS2.ExImport/Assets/README.MOD.md

         * for built-in languages, users have to pro-actively select a different flavor
         * users are able to deactivate this mod
         * users are able to skip this mods installation
+        * i, the author of this mod, recommend to use [baka-gourd](https://github.com/baka-gourd)'s [I18NEverywhere](https://github.com/baka-gourd/I18NEveryWhere)-Mod for those purposes

 ### 3.3.2. to use this mod for your mods translations